People often ask me about visiting Positano for their next vacation. They ask me if it is worth the expense.

 Here are the reasons why Positano is an absolutely fantastic idea:

-Well, let's assume you are arriving by boat.
-If you aren't then you are making a mistake.
-The reason is simply that nothing can beat arriving in Positano by boat... with the one possible exception of arriving in Amalfi by boat.
+Firstly, let's assume you are arriving by boat.
+If you aren't, you're doing something wrong.
+The reason is simply that nothing can beat arriving in Positano by boat, with the one possible exception of arriving in Amalfi by boat.